 - A monk must not be abused or reviled in any way by a nun.

-- From today, admonition of monks by nuns is forbidden.
+- From today, the admonition of monks by nuns is forbidden.
 [Book of the Discipline, V.354-55]

-This is one of the very reason I love to travel.
-Understanding the different religion and how women have an integral role.
+This is one of the very reasons I love to travel.
+Understanding the different religions and how women have an integral role.